Suns' Devin Booker makes history, exploding for 70 points in loss to Celtics

 — ESPN Stats & Info (@ESPNStatsInfo) March 25, 2017

-Booker, we remind you, is 20 years old.
+It is the highest-scoring game of the 2016-17 NBA season, blowing away Klay Thompson’s 60-point December maelstrom.
+And Booker, we remind you, is 20 years old.
 No player under the age of 21 had ever scored more than 56 points — LeBron James, 20 years and 80 days old, March 20, 2005, against the Raptors.
 Booker beat that by two touchdowns.

 It is safe to say that Booker’s NBA brethren took notice: